Thrift Shopping For Menswear – Tips & Finds

 Windowpane Pattern 3-Button Sportscoat

-I purchase this 100% bamboo olive green sportscoat because I liked the color and windowpane pattern.
+I purchase this bamboo & wool olive green sportscoat because I liked the color and windowpane pattern.
 However, it was a rear-vented jacket that was too big in the waist and did not have the trim fit I needed.
-So, I pulled out my sewing machine, removed the rear vent (making the jacket ventless) and slimmed the overal proportions.
+So, I pulled out my sewing machine, removed the rear vent (making the jacket ventless) and slimmed the overall proportions.
 Now, it fits quite nicely!
 Learning how to do my own alterations has saved me the cost of going to a tailor on many of my thrift purchases!

 This black chalk-striped Super 120’s wool double-breasted sportscoat is made by Bachrach and was purchased for $12.00 at my local Savers Thrift.
 I purchased the matching slacks for an additional $6.00 only to discover that they were altered and could not be made to fit.
 That left me with only the jacket.
-Although wearing a striped jacket as a sportscoat is usually considered a fashion faux, the widely spaced bold stripes in this jacket looks great when paired with light grey or white slacks.
+Although wearing a striped jacket as a sportscoat is usually considered a fashion faux, the widely spaced bold stripes in this jacket look great when paired with light grey or white slacks.

 Jos.
 A. Bank Signature Collection Suit